VCT Tour 2019: Dear Hanoi, concert

 In the concert, she also invited Hồng Nhung – VCT's judge and couch when she was in The Voice Vietnam, 2013.
 Two of her contestants that Tường taught in The Voice Kids: Ngọc Ánh and Anh Tuấn.

-The concert was a trip to Vũ Cát Tường' planet – where she always returns after challenges and difficties.
-The attendees knew more about her career path, and share the feelings together.
+The concert offered audiences an insight into Vũ Cát Tường's artistic world, reflecting on the challenges she has faced throughout her career.
+Attendees gained a deeper understanding of her musical journey and the experiences that have shaped her work.